Have you ever wondered if there’s a way you can alleviate the readers’ experience through technology such as using a QR codefor books?

 Two types of QR codes for books: Static and Dynamic

-The information embedded in Static QR codes is hardcoded.
-Meaning, you cannot edit its data file once it’s printed in your books.
+This means, you cannot edit its data file once it’s printed in your books.

 It stays permanent and will lead you forever to the information you have embedded

 You don't need to generate another QR code again, or worse, produce a new chapter of your book just because you got it wrong or you want to redirect it.

 Depending on what type of information you want to show to your readers, there are different types of QR codes you can use.

 For Publishing Houses and Authors